earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Case Study: `gofmt`

-Code formatters existed before `gofmt`, just as third party software packages exited before cpan, but making something a standard for a community changes things in a profound way.
-No language before Go is likely to achieve the near 100% style conformance that go has because the existing langauges have existing code to deal with.
-Whereas `gofmt` enforces a singluar style and has no knobs to tweak.
-But langauges that follow go can learn this lesson.
-And so Rust (`rustfmt`) and Zig (`zig fmt`) have embraced no-knob, one-uniform-style code formatting and gain an edge in developer experience.
+Code formatters existed before `gofmt`, just as third-party software packages exited before `CPAN`, but making something, a standard for a community profoundly changes things.
+For example, no language before Go is likely to achieve the near 100% style conformance that Go has because the existing languages have to deal with existing code, whereas `gofmt` enforces a single style and has no knobs to tweak.
+But languages that follow Go can learn this lesson.
+And so Rust (`rustfmt`) and Zig (`zig fmt`) have embraced no-knob, one-uniform-style code formatting and have gained an edge in developer experience.

 ## So Much More

-There are so many other things that could be listed in this essay.
-Some things, like improvements in runtimes, seem close to direct language improvements.
-Others like IDEs, LSPs, fuzzing support, and refactoring tools seem closer to developer tools and certainly could have gone on this list.
+There are so many other things that I could list in this essay.
+Some things, like runtime improvements, seem close to direct language improvements.
+Others like IDEs, LSPs, fuzzing support, and refactoring tools seem closer to developer tools and could have gone on this list.
 But you have to stop somewhere.

-(Tell me what I missed and / or got wrong and I'll do an update.)
+(Tell me what I missed and/or got wrong, and I'll do an update.)

 <div class="notice--info">
 ### The Things That Didn't Spread

-There are also the things that language creators were certain would change the world but yet never gained wider adoption, or only became a fundamental expectation in one particular niche.
-(Certainly Jupyter notebooks and REPLs are considered essential in some domains.)
-These include Smalltalk's image-based approach to state and Mathematica / Wolfram language's language-integrated-data.
+There are also the things that language creators were sure would change the world but yet never gained wider adoption or only became a fundamental expectation in one particular niche.

+Certainly, Jupyter notebooks and REPLs are essential in some domains but unknown in others.
+Even more niche are Smalltalk's image-based approach to state and Mathematica / Wolfram language's language-integrated-data.
 </div>

 ## Conclusion

-The tooling that enables developers to get work done and help teams ship features are a huge deal and I think under discussed.
+The tooling that enables developers to get work done is a massive part of what makes a language useable.
+It's also a changing landscape where standards keep rising, yet it's not talked about very much.

+It goes like this:

-When a new innovation in developer tooling is discoved then newer programming languages get a chance to bake that innovation into their language.
-Doing so gives them an incremental advantage and these increment add up over time to a better developer experience and make older langauges feel old.
+When a new developer tooling innovation is discovered, newer programming languages get a chance to bake that innovation into their language.
+Doing so gives them an incremental advantage, and these increments add up over time to a better developer experience and make older languages feel old.

 {% include cta/cta1.html %}